JakubNei/SimulationEngine/README.md

 - Noticable
     - In Bitonic Sort Using additional kernel that uses shared memory when we compare keys with small offset [Bitonic sort example Unity compute shader]

+## What didnt help
+- Ordering actual data (not just indexes) according to hashcode didn't help.
+There was no performance improvemenet in interaction forces evaluation kernel.
+Only additional cost of the reordering kernel.

 ## To try
-### Use sorting that improves preformance with almost sorted array
+- Use sorting algorithm that improves preformance with almost sorted array.
 Atoms are likely to stay in same cell over time.

-### Auto tuning
+- Auto tuning
   - Find best block size
 https://forums.developer.nvidia.com/t/how-to-choose-how-many-threads-blocks-to-have/55529/6
   - Find best hashcode implementation
   - Find best hash code to arom index array size (probably bigger is better to reduce hashcode collisions)

-### Other
-[Consider using OpenCL in Unity][Using OpenCL in Unity]
+- [Consider using OpenCL in Unity][Using OpenCL in Unity]

 # Resources